Santa-test-factory/testestest/_posts/2020-07-13-naming-of-artefacts-for-sales-of-service-product.md

 ---
 layout: post
-title: Naming of technical artefacts for Physical product
+title: Naming of technical artefacts for Sales of Service product
 categories: naming-documents
 ---